Shubhangi Kulkarni

 Shubhangi Kulkarni (born 19 July 1959) is a former Indian cricketer and one of the game's most successful administrators.
 She received India's highest sporting honor, the Arjuna Award in 1985.
 She was the secretary of the Women's Cricket Association of India (WCAI) when WCAI was merged into BCCI in 2006.

-She was a leg-spinner and a useful lower order batsman.
+She was a leg-spinner and a useful lower-order batter.
 She represented Maharashtra women's cricket team in women's domestic cricket and made her international debut in India women's cricket team's first women's cricket series against West Indies women's cricket team in 1976.
-She bagged a five-wicket haul in the first innings she bowled, a feat she would repeat four more times in the nineteen tests she played in her career.
+She bagged a five-wicket haul in the first innings she bowled, a feat she would repeat four more times in the nineteen Tests she played in her career.

 Shubhangi Kulkarni played in 27 ODIs over 5 international tours: